-From then on I always requested a straw.
+From then on I often requested a straw.
 At least my mouth will never touch the rim of a glass that’s not been thoroughly cleaned.

-If we go out to eat I grab this tiny pouch & take it into the restaurant with me.
+If we go out to eat I can grab this tiny pouch & take it into the restaurant with me.
 If the restaurant is fast-food & the flatware is plastic I’ll use my own reusable metal flatware instead.

-After our meal I simply toss everything back into this tiny pouch & bring it home.
-Then I’ll wash everything up, repack it & place the pouch back in our car’s glove compartment.
+When we get home I’ll wash everything up, repack it & place the pouch back in our car’s glove compartment.
 There it’ll be ready & waiting for our next dining excursion.

 So far, so good y’all!
 It works great for me and it cost nearly nothing!

 Links in This Post

 - *Flatware Kit For Traveling